What Should Be Included in a Parenting Plan?

 6. Miscellaneous Provisions

-Another common term is how the parenting plan will be updated in the future.
+- Updating the plan in the future.
 Children of different ages have different needs.
 A parenting plan that works for small children may no longer be functional for pre-teens or teenagers.
-Parents can include a provision in their parenting plan that makes it simple for them to adjust the plan as the child ages and circumstances change.
+Parents can include provisions that make it simple for them to adjust the plan as the child ages and circumstances change.

-Technology and screen time agreements have been a modern addition to parenting plans.
+- Technology and screen time.
 The parents agree to terms like when children can get their first cell phone, social media, or other online accounts.
 They can agree on when children have access to technology, supervision requirements, and usage time limits.

-Children that regularly spend time at both parent’s houses will inevitably carry belongings from one house to the other.
+- Where the child’s belonging will be.
+Children who regularly spend time at both parents’ houses will inevitably carry belongings from one house to the other.
 For contentious parents, this can create an issue.
 The parenting plan can outline that children’s belongings stay at each parent’s house.
-It can also define which belongings are allowed to be taken from one house to the other.
+It can also define which belongings can go from one house to the other.

 Practical Tips for Implementing a Parenting Plan